Do you think of yourself as a smart student?

 1. Rely on systems, not motivation

-Students who do well in school don’t wait until they’re in the mood to study before they get down to work.
+Students who do well in school don’t wait until they’re in the mood to do a focused study session before they get down to work.

 Neither do they wait until they feel motivated before they start preparing for an exam.